From Pascal's Theorem to the geometry of Ziegler's line arrangements: Abstract

 \section{Abstract}

-G\" unter Ziegler has shown that some homological invariants associated with the free resolutions of Jacobian ideals of line arrangements are not determined by combinatorics.
+G\" unter Ziegler has shown in 1989 that some homological invariants associated with the free resolutions of Jacobian ideals of line arrangements are not determined by combinatorics.
 His classical example involves hexagons inscribed in conics.
+Independently, Sergey Yuzvinsky has arrived in 1993 at the same type of line arrangements in order to show that formality is not determined by the combinatorics.
 In this note we look into the geometry of such line arrangements, and find out an unexpected relation to the classical Pascal's Theorem.
+Our results give information on the minimal degree of a Jacobian syzygy and on the formality of such hexagonal line arrangements in general, without an explicit choice for the six vertices of the hexagon.